pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2007.md

 I take PyParsing's output and walk the structured data, building an object graph as an intermediary form of the input, which I use later for the 'code generation' phases.
-I made a bunch of helper classes as my intermediary objects, and mostly it's just constructor + <u>str</u>() + <u>repr</u>(), with direct attribute access for the properties.
+I made a bunch of helper classes as my intermediary objects, and mostly it's just constructor + __str__() + __repr__(), with direct attribute access for the properties.
 [Yeah, it's not 100% Pure Encapsulation.
 I'm using Python, not Java.
 And I like it that way :-]